ericedem/singlebar/README.md

 # singlebar
-Progressbar that increments one item at a time
+Progressbar that increments one item at a time.

+To use, put this in your requirements.txt `git+ssh://github.com/ericedem/singlebar#egg=singlebar`

 Example Code: